cDanowski/smle/documentation/SMLE_Manual.md

 ### Publish and Persist new SensorML Document

 Once the edit process of the sensor description has finished, you have two options to persist it.
 First you may *download* an XML file of the sensor description as SensorML document via the **Download Description** button.
-To publish the description within the connected SOS-instance use the **Publish Description** button.
-Both are located below the edit window.
-Note that you have to be logged in to see the button!
+To publish the description within the connected **SOS**-instance use the **Publish Description** button.
+Both are located below the edit window. *Note that you have to be logged in to see the Publish button!*

 ![Actions for new Sensor Description](images/actions_for_sensorDescription.png)*Actions for new Sensor Description*